MoKITUL-FH-Erfurt/moira/README.md

 # MoKITUL
-Meta repository for the MoKITUL RAG application and plugins for Moodle
+Meta repository for MoIRA (MoKITUL Integrated Retrieval Agent) for Moodle

 ## 📚 Table of Contents